 - Protect your belongings.
-If your camp location has plenty of wildlife then truck tents keep your personal property elevated to prevent scratches by small animals and pest infestation.
+If your camp location has plenty of wildlife then full size truck tents give you plenty of room to keep your personal property elevated to prevent scratches by small animals and pest infestation.
 However, a truck tent is not a guarantee against bigger animals like bears.

 Napier enterprises were the first to invent tuck tents back in 1990.
 Roman Napieraj pioneered the invention.
 It’s currently one of the largest manufacturers and distributors of vehicle camping tents, and its tents are used all over North America, Europe, and Australia.
 The company markets two brands: Backroadz and it's signature brand, Sportz.
 Some of its best truck bed tents are the Napier Backroadz Truck Tent and the Sportz Truck Tent.

 Loran Evans founded Rightline Gear in 2008 as an automotive aftermarket equipment manufacturing company.
 It specializes in a wide line of truck tents, car top carriers, cargo nets, jeep wrangler, and truck accessories.
 The company’s headquarters and product testing facility is located in Asheville, N.C., and its products are sold internationally via a chain of retailers.
 One of its best truck camper tents is the Rightline Gear Truck Tents.